Execution Classes

 - Runs at the scheduler's global

-- Lowest overhead (no thread spawn, no synchronization)
+- Lowest overhead — no thread spawn, no atomics, no synchronization

 Rt (Real-Time)